kishikawakatsumi/SwiftPowerAssert/README.md

 Usage
 ---------------------------------------
-Inject an instrument code into the * .swift files in the specified directory.
+Inject an instrument code into the * .swift files in the specified directory.

 ```shell
 /path/to/SwiftPowerAssert instrument _file_or_directory_